-Yes, OCHA maintenance staff will be using the hygiene and social distancing practices recommended by the CDC; however, if you or any of your family members are sick, please disclose this to the OCHA maintenance staff prior to maintenance staff entering your home.
-If the work order is not an emergency, we will reschedule.
-If you and your family members are not sick and a member of OCHA Maintenance staff is performing an emergency work in your home, we are asking that you practice social distancing with our staff.
-If you are uncomfortable staying in your home while the work is being performed, you may leave your home and either go to the lobby or take a walk.
+A: Yes, staff will be using the current hygiene and social distancing practices recommended by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the staff prior to the staff entering the apartment.
+If the work is not an emergency it will be rescheduled.
+Anytime staff is working in an apartment we ask that social distancing measures are practiced.
+If a resident is uncomfortable staying in the apartment while work is being performed, they may leave and either go to the lobby or take a walk.

 Q: Am I permitted to use the elevators in my building?

 A: Yes.
 All residents should make sure there is adequate space between riders in the elevator and avoid overcrowding.
 It is recommended to use your elbow or a gloved hand to push the elevator buttons.

 Q: Can I still smoke at my property?